sakuragasaki46/salvi/README.md

 + Write notes on the go, using Markdown syntax
 + Any note can have its own URL
 + Revision history
-+ Stored in SQLite databases
++ Stored in SQLite/MySQL databases
 + Material Icons
 + Light/dark theme
 + Works fine even with JavaScript disabled.